Time Management Success for High Schoolers

 - If time and transportation allow, consider encouraging your teen to get a part-time job and be responsible for being on time and ready for work.

-Has your teen picked up on scheduling and time management skills by watching you, or does your personality prefer to take things as they come?
+Has your teen picked up on scheduling and time management success by watching you, or does your personality prefer to take things as they come?
 Take our Planner Personality Quiz to discover your planner personality type and find other ways to help you and your student learn to manage time well.